alialashrafov/cannavigia-dusk-challenge/README.md

 We have created a small but tricky challenge for you.
 Please fork this repository and add a Laravel Dusk test that tests the login for a user with two factor authentication enabled.

 ## Required Steps the Test has to perform
+1. Create a user with 2FA enabled
-1. Open the login page
+2. Open the login page
-2. Enter login credentials
+3. Enter login credentials
-3. Submit
+4. Submit
-4. Enter two factor authentication code
+5. Enter two factor authentication code
-5. Submit
+6. Submit
-6. See "Dashboard"
+7. See "Dashboard"

 ## Installation